Palladium hydride: Surface absorption process

 The process of absorption of hydrogen has been shown by scanning tunnelling microscopy to require aggregates of at least three vacancies on the surface of the crystal to promote the dissociation of the hydrogen molecule.
 The reason for such a behaviour and the particular structure of trimers has been analyzed.

 Uses

 The absorption of hydrogen is reversible and is highly selective.
-Industrially, a palladium-based diffuser separator is used.
-Impure gas is passed through tubes of thin walled silver-palladium alloy as protium and deuterium readily diffuse through the alloy membrane.
+A palladium-based diffuser separator is used, although they are not employed industrially.
+Impure gas is passed through tubes of thin walled silver–palladium alloy as protium and deuterium readily diffuse through the alloy membrane.
 The gas that comes through is pure and ready for use.
 Palladium is alloyed with silver to improve its strength and resistance to embrittlement.
 To ensure that the formation of the beta phase is avoided, as the lattice expansion noted earlier would cause distortions and splitting of the membrane, the temperature is maintained above 300 °C.